zeroc-ice/ice-demos/swift/README.md

 ### Running the Demos

-For most demos, you can simply run `server` and `client` in separate terminals.
+For most demos, you can simply run `./Build/server` and `./Build/client` in separate terminals.
 Refer to the README.md file in each demo directory for the exact usage instructions.

 Some demos require Ice services such as IceGrid and IceStorm that are not